rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-30-b00c67862bd2ba41-suspension-of-trading-in-bonds-of-state-bank-of-india.md

 stocks:
 - SBI
 tags:
-- trading-suspension
+- at1-bonds
-- bonds
+- bond
 - debt-securities
-- state-bank-of-india
-- redemption
 - interest-payment
+- perpetual-bonds
 - record-date
+- redemption
-- at1-bonds
+- state-bank-of-india
-- perpetual-bonds
+- suspension
 title: Suspension of Trading in Bonds of STATE BANK OF INDIA
 ---